 - Rejecting email from known spammers and malicious websites.

 - Ensuring email is coming from the server it claims to be from.

 - Implementing traditional anti-malware and anti-spam protection.

 - Restricting the ability of others to send from RIT email addresses belonging to high profile individuals.

 What can I do to protect myself?

-- Carefully check the sender address and the context/tone of the e-mail
+- Carefully check the sender address and context or tone of the email.

-For those that have replied to a BEC attempt, this is how to rectify the issue.
+For those that have replied to a BEC attempt, this is how to correct the problem with Outlook autofill.

 You receive a seemingly harmless email.
 Your boss is asking for some help.
 He usually doesn't email from his personal account, but this seems pretty urgent and you know he is out of the office today.
 To be helpful you respond right away simply saying you can help.